County recording office

 Permit thresholds

-Layton building safety and Davis County review issue permits for regulated work.
-Boards should require city permit confirmation before final ACC approval on structural projects.
+Layton Building Safety and Davis County review issue permits for regulated construction, electrical, and plumbing work.
+Boards should require city permit confirmation before final ACC approval on structural projects, and remember that fences over 7 feet need a building permit even when an HOA design letter is already in hand.

 HOA architectural control